 - A Lifesaving Society temporary card current within 60 days. - A Lifesaving Society issued certification card. - A Lifesaving Society Find-a-Member print-out with a verification code.
-Instructors must enter the verification code on the Lifesaving Society's website to confirm proof of awards. - Lifesaving Society awards verified on the Lifesaving Society's website using Find-a-Member. - First Aid certification card issued from St. John Ambulance, Heart & Stroke Foundation of Canada, Canadian Red Cross, or Canadian Ski Patrol.
+Instructors must enter the verification or member code on the Lifesaving Society's website to confirm proof of awards. - Lifesaving Society awards verified on the Lifesaving Society's website using Find-a-Member. - First Aid certification card issued from one of the approved agencies: St. John Ambulance, Heart & Stroke Foundation of Canada, Canadian Red Cross, or Canadian Ski Patrol.